Glenn Greenwald: Reception

-In 2014, Sean Wilentz in The New Republic, commented that some of Greenwald's opinions are where the far-left and far-right meet.
+In 2014, Sean Wilentz wrote in The New Republic, that some of Greenwald's opinions were where the far-left and far-right meet, characterizing his views as falling "often, but not always under the rubric of libertarianism."
 In a 2017 article in The Independent, Brian Dean wrote: "Greenwald has been critical of Trump, but is perceived by many as someone who spends far more time criticising 'Dems' and 'liberals' (analysis of his Twitter account tends to give this impression)."
 Simon van Zuylen-Wood in a 2018 piece for New York magazine entitled "Does Glenn Greenwald Know More Than Robert Mueller?" described "a new-seeming category of Russia-skeptic firebrands sometimes called the alt-left."
-In February 2019, Max Boot wrote in The Washington Post: "Indeed, it’s often hard to tell the extremists apart.
+In February 2019, Max Boot wrote in The Washington Post: "Indeed, it's often hard to tell the extremists apart.
 Anti-vaccine activists come from both the far left and the far right — and while most of those who defend President Trump's dealings with Russia are on the right, some, such as Glenn Greenwald and Stephen F. Cohen, are on the left."
 In a May 2019 Haaretz article, Alexander Reid Ross described Tucker Carlson's and Glenn Greenwald's positions as being a "crossover between leftists and the far-right in defense of Syria's Bashar Assad, to dismiss charges of Russian interference in U.S. elections and to boost Russian geopolitics".

 Personal life

-In 2005, Greenwald took a long vacation to Rio de Janeiro where he met David Miranda, a then 19-year-old who had spent his childhood in the Jacarezinho Favela.
-Days after they met, the couple decided to move in together; the two would later marry.
-Miranda now serves as a Congressman with the left-wing PSOL party.
-The couple live in Rio de Janeiro, Brazil.
-In 2017, Greenwald and Miranda announced that they had gained legal guardianship of two brothers, who are from Maceió, a city in Northeastern Brazil.
-They formally adopted the two boys in Brazil in 2018.
+In 2005, Greenwald, aged 38, vacationed in Rio de Janeiro, where he met 19-year-old David Miranda, who had spent his childhood in the Jacarezinho Favela.
+Days after they met, Greenwald and Miranda moved in together; they later married and lived in Rio de Janeiro.

+In 2017, the couple announced that they had gained legal guardianship of two brothers from Maceió, a city in Northeastern Brazil.
+They formally adopted the boys in 2018.

-Greenwald and Miranda were close personal friends of Brazilian human rights advocate and politician Marielle Franco, known for criticism of police tactics and corruption, and fatally shot by unknown assailants.
-A New York Times profile described how Greenwald's reporting on high-level Bolsonaro officials and Miranda's outspoken opposition in Congress turned them into primary targets of Bolsonaro's administration.
+Miranda served as a congressman with the left-wing PDT party, having formerly represented the PSOL party.
+Greenwald and Miranda were close friends of Brazilian human rights advocate and politician Marielle Franco, known for criticism of police tactics and corruption, who was fatally shot by unknown assailants.
+A New York Times profile described how Greenwald's reporting on high-level Bolsonaro officials and Miranda's outspoken opposition in Congress provoked the ire of the Bolsonaro administration.

 While Greenwald does not participate in any organized religion, he has said he believes in "the spiritual and mystical part of the world" and that yoga is "like a bridge into that, like a window into it."
-Greenwald has been critical of the New Atheist movement, in particular, Sam Harris and other critics of Islam.
+Greenwald has been critical of the New Atheist movement, particularly Sam Harris and other critics of Islam.